 Compare the latest boxing odds from top bookies below.
-We have the upcoming Froch v Groves fight betting.
 Also check out the boxing free bets.

 Best odds bold; Place: Win Only.

 FIGHT POSTPONED: Tyson Fury v Dereck Chisora – Round Betting

 Round Betting Odds; Best odds bold; Place: Win Only.

 Boxing betting has resulted in large sums of money changing hands for centuries.
 Even the most highly civilized ancient societies have, it seems, always enjoyed watching a really good fight and staking a bit of money on the odds.